ssborbis/ContextSearch-Native-App/README.md

 # ContextSearch-Native-App
 Native App for use with ContextSearch web-ext

-This is a simple app written in both C and python that reads a requested file to base64 for webextensions native application processing.
+This is a simple app written in both C and python that reads a requested file to base64 for webextensions processing.

 ## Windows
 Grab the latest release and run the installer